nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 We reduced the costs of setting up compute infrastructure from an expected $4500 to only
 $75 in cloud costs for a 3-day workshop.

-We shared our lessons learned in a post on the _Jupyter Blog_.
-Our last slide will have a QR code that will take you to a page with links, including to this post.
+There will be a QR code on the last slide that will include a link to our workshop materials, details about outcomes, and a guest post we published on the _Jupyter Blog_ about our work.
 :::